-Many levels of study are covered at the University of London including Foundation degrees, undergraduate and postgraduate degrees and diplomas and research degrees.
+Many levels of study are covered at the University of London including foundation, undergraduate and postgraduate degrees, as well as diplomas and research degrees.
 The Colleges also have a wide range of short courses and summer programmes.
 Pre-university school students are also able to sample University of London courses and life through the Taster Course programme.

 By applying to a College or Institute of the University of London you will have the chance to study at a world-class institution in the cosmopolitan atmosphere of one of the world's most exciting and vibrant cities.

-The vast majority of our 120,000 full and part-time student population make London their home and its easy to see why with a range of activities to take advantage of.
-Whether you want to visit the latest art exhibition at the Tate Modern, see ancient artifacts at the British Museum or enjoy your favourite band perform - London is the place to be.
+The vast majority of our 170,000 full and part-time student population make London their home and it’s easy to see why with a range of activities to take advantage of.
+Whether you want to visit the latest art exhibition at the Tate Modern, see ancient artefacts at the British Museum or enjoy your favourite band perform, London is the place to be.

 The University has high-quality facilities for most sports and currently manages over 4,000 students regularly involved in intercollegiate sports leagues across London.

 If you are more of a spectator than a competitor you have the opportunity of visiting some of the most iconic sporting arenas in the world while in London.
 These include Wembley Stadium, Wimbledon and Lord’s Cricket Ground as well as high profile Premier League football team stadia.

 Alternatively, the Energy base gym, based in Malet Street is open to students and members of the public.
 Facilities include a 60-station gymnasium with cardio theatre, a 33 metre swimming pool and two studios.
 Up to 50 fitness classes are offered per week.